• 7 min read

 International investor demand

-Dubai continues to draw substantial international capital from Europe, Asia, and emerging markets, driven by its relative affordability, tax efficiency, and global connectivity.
-This depth of foreign demand adds liquidity and resilience to the market, particularly in prime and investment-grade assets.
+Dubai continues to attract international capital from Europe, Asia, and emerging markets, supported by its relative affordability, tax-efficient environment, lifestyle appeal, and global connectivity.

 Long-term residency and Golden Visas

-Together, these factors suggest that while price growth may moderate, the foundations for a broad-based decline in Dubai real estate prices in 2026 remain limited under current conditions.
+Together, these factors suggest that while price growth may moderate, the foundations for a broad-based decline remain limited under current conditions.

 What could cause Dubai real estate prices to decline?